Personal essays on love, life, grief,

 Not as a cure.
 Not as a project.
 But as a companion, a taskmaster, a teacher whose presence you cannot outgrow.

-These days my learning bends toward the soul: toward the unyielding fact that love does not die when bodies do, that relationships do not end at the grave, and that grief, properly heeded, tells us who we are, and why we were sent here at all.
+These days my learning bends toward the soul: toward the unyielding fact that love does not die when bodies do, that relationships do not end at the grave, and that grief, properly heeded, tells us who we really are.

 N.J.
 Wilde